Timinator2000/Algorithm_X/01 - introduction/welcome.md

 # What is Algorithm X?

 [Algorithm X]( https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) is a promise.
 If you can build a proper model to a particular problem space, Algorithm X promises to find all solutions to that problem space.
 Papers have been written and projects have been done to demonstrate “how” Algorithm X works.
 That is not the goal here.
 Instead, the focus of this exercise is to build expertise in the realm of modeling.
 The goal is to build models that Algorithm X easily digests and returns solutions.
 Only a cursory understanding of Algorithm X is required, and the implementation details will barely be covered.
-Instead, you will be asked to build models of problems and you will have the opportunity to see how well you modeled each problem simply by seeing how easily Algorithm X converted your models into solutions.
+Instead, you will be asked to build models of problems and you will have the opportunity to see how well you modeled each problem simply by seeing how easily Algorithm X converts your models into solutions.

 # What’s in It for You?